 Hamilton College is committed to diversity in its workforce among faculty, administration, and other staff.
 More specifically, and in accordance with federal statutes, Hamilton takes affirmative action (see process below) to identify prospective employees who are qualified for available positions at the College, and who are women, Black, Hispanic or Latino, Asian or Pacific Islander, Native American or Alaskan Native, veterans of the Vietnam Era (and other veterans who have served on active duty on a campaign or expedition for which a campaign badge was authorized), or members of other federally recognized groups.
 Affirmative action consideration applies to U.S. citizens and to those with permanent resident status.

-Furthermore, Hamilton is committed to ensuring equal opportunity and non-discrimination in all of its employment practices, without regard to age, gender, race or ethnicity, nationality, sexual orientation, disability, religion, or marital status.
+Furthermore, Hamilton is committed to ensuring equal opportunity and non-discrimination in all of its employment practices, without regard to age, gender or gender identity, race, color, national origin, sexual and affectional orientation/association, mental/physical disability, genetic information, military or veteran status, marital status, ethnic origin, religion, and any other characteristic protected by law.
 This commitment applies to College practices in hiring, supervision, promotion, and termination.

 The following administrators have oversight for ensuring that affirmative action procedures are followed: